Master of Management Studies (M.M.S.) Program

 Throughout the fourteen months of the program, all TBM students are required to remain employed full-time in an eligible role and an eligible organization as described below.

-The overarching eligibility requirements for admissions to the Master’s in Public Education Management are as follows:
+The overarching eligibility requirements for students in the Master’s in Public Education Management are as follows:

 Upon enrolling in TBM, students agree to the following: